Debora Amara, MA, OTR/L

 Wendy graduated from California State University in 1978 with a BA in Physical Therapy.
 She initially worked in rehab with stoke, spinal cord, and orthopedic injuries.
 She has worked with outpatient orthopedic injuries the past 28 years.
 She enjoys working with patients on decreasing pain, and increasing mobility and strength.

-In her free time she keeps busy with gardening, walking, quilting, and spending time with her husband, children, and grandchildren.
+In her free time, Wendy keeps busy with gardening, walking, quilting, and spending time with her husband, children, and grandchildren.